auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 the G3P and argon2 is likely a more than adequate workaround for now.
-Catena and yescrypt appear to have significant potential for being self-documenting memory-hard password hash functions, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of bcrypt.
+Catena and yescrypt appear to have significant potential for being self-documenting memory-hard password hash functions, though this appears to be accidental and thus this potential could almost certainly be improved, much like the partial cache-hardness of bcrypt.

-In the argon2-only FHE scenario, Craig _might_ be able to still determine the parameters hidden inside by computing a hash with a known password and then cracking the unknowns.
-This approach can be facilitated when Craig is aware of Alice's documentation but is not yet aware that Alice's documentation is immediately relevant to the hash functin he is reverse engineering, so it helps to be open and notorious about your deployments of self-documenting cryptography.
+In the argon2-only FHE scenario, Craig _might_ be able to still determine the hidden parameters by computing a hash with a known password and then cracking the unknowns.
+This approach can be facilitated when Craig is aware of Alice's documentation but is not yet aware that Alice's documentation is immediately relevant to the hash function he is reverse engineering, so it helps to be open and notorious about your deployments of self-documenting cryptography.

 However, this requires more sophistication and more computation on Craig's part compared to reverse engineering Alice's documentation from Eve's implementation.